DataFire/Integrations/integrations/generated/azure_search_searchservice/README.md

   * @odata.type **required** `string`

 ### DataContainer
-* DataContainer `object`: Represents information about the entity (such as Azure SQL table or DocumentDb collection) that will be indexed.
+* DataContainer `object`: Represents information about the entity (such as Azure SQL table or CosmosDB collection) that will be indexed.
-  * name **required** `string`: The name of the table or view (for Azure SQL data source) or collection (for DocumentDB data source) that will be indexed.
+  * name **required** `string`: The name of the table or view (for Azure SQL data source) or collection (for CosmosDB data source) that will be indexed.
   * query `string`: A query that is applied to this data container.
 The syntax and meaning of this parameter is datasource-specific.
 Not supported by Azure SQL datasources.

 ### DataDeletionDetectionPolicy